Your Crash Course to Speaking a New Language

 Every language learner wants to achieve proficiency or fluency.
 Despite what you may think, the two are very different.

-If you have limited time to learn a language, you should focus on fluency.
+If you have limited time to learn a new language, you should focus on fluency.
 Grammar and proper pronunciation are not as important as you might think.
 Understanding and being understood is the best language learning goal to have if you want to reach fluency fast.

 If you have an upcoming trip, your deadline is set for you.
 Or, if you’re simply learning a new language for fun, then you can set your own timeframe to reach fluency.
 Either way, you need to set a time period to work within.
 This helps you measure your progress and prioritize language learning in your schedule.
 Without a clear timeframe, the time it takes you to reach fluency will expand to fill the time you have.
 That means you’ll waste more time in the long-run.
 (This is also known as Parkinson’s Law).